Columbines School

 What is the Columbines School?

-The Columbines School of Botanical Studies offers a unique educational program ranging from entry level lectures in community herbalism to a two plus year program including botany, ecology, wildcrafting, plant pharmacy, physiology, pathophysiology, and clinical herbalism.
-Operating for over twenty-five years, we specialize in field programs where the majority of the classes are outside with the plants for a truly ‘hands on’ experience.
+The Columbines School of Botanical Studies offers a unique educational program ranging from entry level lectures in community herbalism to a three year program including botany, ecology, wildcrafting, plant pharmacy, physiology, pathophysiology, and clinical herbalism.
+Operating for over three decades, we specialize in field programs where the majority of the classes are outside with the plants for a truly ‘hands on’ experience.

 Headlines

-First Year Field Apprenticeship Still Has Spaces Available!
+39th Annual 2023 First Year Field Apprenticeship Program

 Botany